-The key component of replacement demands is retirements from the workforce, especially those of older workers.
+The key component of replacement demands retirements from workforce, especially those of older workers.
 However, replacement requirements for specific occupational groups, in particular geographical areas, can also arise for a number of other reasons.
 These include occupational mobility, as individuals change jobs for reasons of career progression (as well as other causes), and geographical mobility.
 Potentially, the latter may be quite important at a regional level.
-Unfortunately there are few reliable data on such flows. so the estimates presented here exclude arising replacement needs as а consequence of both occupational and geographical mobility.
-In both cases, there be offsettina inflows mav to counterbalance some of the losses.
+Unfortunately there are few reliable data on such flows. so the estimates presented here exclude arising replacement needs consequence of both occupational and geographical mobility.
+In both cases, there be offsetting inflows counterbalance some of the losses.